It’s been quite a year for T-Mobile 5G, as the Uncarrier has quickly overtaken its rivals, albeit it with a little help from its one-time foe Sprint.

 You can see if T-Mobile 5G extends to your part of the U.S. by checking out the carrier’s 5G coverage map.

 This spring, T-Mobile added Sprint's mid-band spectrum to its 5G service in Philadelphia and New York, broadening coverage depth while also boosting speed in those two cities.
 The New York expansion is particularly significant because that city was already served by T-Mobile's low-band and millimeter wave-based service.
 That means New York City is now served by all types of 5G through T-Mobile.

 After those first two cities, T-Mobile added mid-band 5G coverage in Atlanta, Chicago, Dallas, Houston, Los Angeles and Washington D.C.
-At the start of September, the carrier announced that 81 more cities and towns now had mid-band coverage was live in 210 cities and towns, giving them a 7.5x improvement over LTE speeds on average.
+By the end of September, T-Mobile said mid-band coverage was live in 210 cities and towns, giving them a 7.5x improvement over LTE speeds on average.
 T-Mobile is promising to continue that expansion during the rest of 2020, and it certainly delivered in October, nearly doubling the number of of places with 2.5GHz coverage to 410 cities and towns.